 If you do have a toothache or a tooth-related problem on a cruise, you have a couple of options:

-Pain Killers From The Medical Center
+Get Pain Killers From The Medical Centre

 There isn’t a specific dentist on board, but the medical facilities and team will still be happy to see you.

-Cruise Ship Medical Centers
+Cruise Ship Medical Centres

-Cruise ships have well equipped medical facilities and the capacity to deal with a range of medical problems.
+Cruise ships have well-equipped medical facilities and the capacity to deal with a range of medical problems.

-This is one reason why I suggest that you always get travel insurance before your cruise.
 Even if you’re just cruising from the US around the Caribbean, make sure you’ve got travel insurance because the costs of any medical care can rack up extremely fast.

 In the post below you’ll find a good example of why you need travel insurance regardless of where you are cruising to: